 Here is a little history about our Mardi Gras Ministry and highlights of Mardi Gras Outreach 2012:

-Since 2007, Phil and I step out in faith to witness to families on Mardi Gras days.
+2007: Phil and I step out in faith to witness to families on Mardi Gras days.
 We always feel a little anxious of the unknown but God encourages us to trust Him.
 Each year He shows us His love for the crowds!

-In 2008, we would meet the little girl again and she told us how she wore the Gospel Bracelet all through the Lent season.
+2008: We would meet the little girl again and she told us how she wore the Gospel Bracelet all through the Lent season.
 We gave her another bracelet and a Wonder Devotional Book.

-In 2009, we planned to move to a different location; yet, met several roadblocks and set up once again at St Charles and General Pershings.
+2009: We planned to move to a different location; yet, met several roadblocks and set up once again at St Charles and General Pershings.
 That evening we learned that the location we planned to minister at had a mass shooting (7 individuals wounded), we thanked the Lord for His divine protection.

-2010 challenged Debbie with Phil serving in Iraq.
+2010: Challenged Debbie with Phil serving in Iraq.
 I thanked the Lord for faithful friends who came to serve: Laura Riley, Lisa Memolo, Bill Halladay, Sang Nguyen, Rhett Riley, and Marilyn Stewart.

 2012 was an amazing year with the best weather yet!
 Families gathered early and to our surprise, we handed out 200 Gospel packets by 8 a.m.!
 We actually ran out of packets and Phil rushed home to grab more!